Campaign: Greenbelt City Council

 What are your top three priorities if elected?

-Why did you decided to run for office?
+Why did you decide to run for office?

 How would you rate the council’s performance over the last term: excellent, good, fair or poor?
 Why?